 Wearing Mama’s t-shirt, I helped another Mama on the other side of the world…

-I had a beautiful day spent entirely at one of Phuket’s (Thailand) beautiful Surin Beach.
+I had a beautiful day spent entirely at one of Phuket’s (Thailand) most beautiful places, Surin Beach.
 We started with some food and realized there was no kitchen or running water at the place we chose.
 They are basically temporary setups with tents and plastic chairs which is pretty common here in Thailand.
 I sat with my butt parked in the sand.
-One dish was undercooked crab papaya salad, thank God my friend discovered it.
+One dish was undercooked crab papaya.

 I found bad shrimp in my Tom Kha soup.
-This was our only bad dishes in almost a week in Thailand.
+These were our only bad dishes in almost a week in Thailand.
 As an international traveler I know it comes with the territory.

-My buddy Woo said we oughta wash it down with a double tequila.
+My buddy Woo said we oughta wash it down with a double tequila and try to kill whatever bacteria we just ingested.
 I wouldn’t normally wash down my breakfast with 2 shots of tequila but this time I thought, why not?
+Better safe than sorry.

 “I did nothing” after that.
 I sat with my feet in the sand, thoughts in my head and love in my heart.